racheledelman/racheledelman.github.io/_posts/2016-10-10-client-outreach.markdown

 category: Fellowship
 thumbnail: "/images/thumbs/sms.png"
 description: "A text message outreach campaign, and a texting playbook."
-faketag: Service design, Usability testing, Writing
+faketag: Service design, Usability testing, Content
 ---

 I wrote and tested content for a text message outreach campaign.
 I also created resources to train staff to run it.